SevereOverfl0w/bukkure/README.md

 [![Clojars Project](http://clojars.org/bukkure/latest-version.svg)](http://clojars.org/bukkure)

 ## Installing
-As the Bukkit API is now private, and not available on any repos, you must now build it yourself.
+As the Bukkit API is no longer available on public repos, you must now build it yourself.
 To do this, follow the
 [Spigot build instructions](https://www.spigotmc.org/wiki/buildtools/), once built, you will need to work on the Bukkit file from